What’s a Hydrocephalus?

-What Are The Common Causes Of Hydrocephalus?
+The Common Causes Of Hydrocephalus

 An imbalance between the amount of cerebrospinal fluid generated and the amount absorbed into the circulation causes hydrocephalus.
 Scientists still know very little about the actual cause of the imbalance that results in this condition.
 Some people develop hydrocephalus at birth, while others develop it in infancy or maturity.
 Hydrocephalus can occur genetically and link with developmental abnormalities, such as spina bifida or encephalocele (Williams et al., 2007).
-Sometimes this occurs due to brain tumors, head traumas, bleeding, or illnesses like meningitis.
+Sometimes this occurs due to brain tumors, head traumas, bleeding, or illnesses such as meningitis.
 Some conditions of excessive cerebrospinal fluid in the ventricles may include (Deshmukh & Yadav, 2020):

 - Complete or partial obstruction of the CSF

 Initial diagnosis of hydrocephalus may include an overall clinical evaluation with brief patient history and physical examination of the patient to access the actual condition.
 Doctors will ask some questions regarding the signs and symptoms of the condition and perform a complete neurological examination of the patient.
 Some confirmatory tests may include (Abraham et al., 2020):

 - Magnetic resonance imaging (MRI)

 - Ultrasound Imaging

 - Intracranial pressure monitoring

 These tests help to diagnose the actual cause and severity of the condition of patients.
 After the confirmation of hydrocephalus, the neurosurgeon will evaluate potential treatment options for this condition.